Boys bedroom ideas for playful personalities

 What are the best paint colours for a boy’s bedroom?

-The best colour really all depends on your little one’s preferences.
-They may be young, but they already know what they like!
 Whether it’s superheroes, dinosaurs, or just a favourite colour they keep pointing out, their personality can guide the palette.
+Our tried-and-true favourites include:

 • Vibrant accents: Got a high-energy kid?
-Bright pops of orange, yellow, or green can bring a ton of personality into the space.
-These colours are playful without taking over the whole room—fantastic for bold little imaginations.
+Bright pops of orange, yellow, or green can bring a ton of personality into the space!

 It’s all about creating a space where they feel comfortable, happy, and excited to call their own.
 And hey, if they want a bright green dinosaur cave or a galactic purple galaxy room—why not?
 It’s their little world!